Georgia House set to resume committee meetings suspended by coronavirus

 ATLANTA – The Georgia House of Representatives is gearing up to resume a 2020 legislative session interrupted in mid-March by the coronavirus pandemic.

-In a letter to House members and staff dated Thursday, Speaker David Ralston notified committee chairs they may begin holding online meetings on Monday.
+In a letter to House members and staff dated Thursday, April 30, Speaker David Ralston notified committee chairmen they may begin holding online meetings on Monday, May 4.

 If all goes as planned, the House staff would report back to work in the state Capitol on May 18, and in-person committee meetings would resume on May 19.